MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

     Server=tcp:my-sql-server.database.windows.net,1433;Initial Catalog=my-sql-database;Authentication=Active Directory Default
     ```

-[See this code in context](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/b05fb3f940b32af9117dcae4319f7d84624fab28/infra/resources.bicep#L95).
 For more information, see [Connect to SQL database from .NET App Service](/azure/app-service/tutorial-connect-msi-sql-database).

 ### Use a central secrets store